Laser Ablation for Twin-Twin Transfusion Syndrome Outcomes

 Overall, survival of both babies is seen in 72 percent of cases, with survival of one twin in 15 percent of cases.

-The tables below reflect surgical volume from September 2011 – August 1, 2017 and represents data from 323 patients with known outcomes at 30 days post-delivery.
+The below data reflects surgical volume from September 2011 – August 1, 2017 and represents data from 323 patients with known outcomes at 30 days post-delivery.

 TTTS 30-Day Post-Delivery Survival Rate by Cervical Length